Ayushmann Khurrana: 2017–2020: Established actor

 The series of huge successful and blockbuster films continued with Khurrana's 2019 releases: Article 15, Dream Girl, and Bala.
 The first was a crime thriller directed by Anubhav Sinha in which he played a righteous police officer solving a rape case.
 Highlighting caste discrimination in India, the film was inspired by multiple events including the 2014 Badaun gang rape allegations and the 2016 Una flogging incident.
 It was his first dark and intense character in his film career.
 Writing for The Guardian, Wendy Ide commended him for "combin[ing] soulful Bollywood heartthrob charisma with an arrestingly intense performance."
 Dream Girl starred him as a cross-gender actor who speaks in a female voice while working at a call centre which unwittingly attracts male attention.
 Nandini Ramnath of Scroll.in considered his "manic energy and believable Everyman persona" to be the film's highlight.
-The lattermost was a satire on societal standards of beauty from Stree director Amar Kaushik, in which he played a young man who faces societal pressure due to premature balding.
+The lattermost was a satire on societal standards of beauty from director Amar Kaushik, in which he played a young man who faces societal pressure due to premature balding.
 He found it physically challenging to play the part due to the heavy layers of prosthetics used on his head.
 It marked his second film where he did not sing any of the songs.
 Rajeev Masand opined that Khurrana "cuts a sympathetic figure as another not-instantly-likeable loser" and added that he had "cornered the market when it comes to playing flawed, insecure men with confidence issues".
 He won another Filmfare Critics Award for Best Actor for Article 15 and received a Best Actor nomination at the ceremony for Bala.
 That year, he reappeared on Forbes Indias Celebrity 100 list, ranking 37th with an estimated annual income of ₹305 million.